 The notion of physical conditioning comes into play as the third category of physical exercise.
 Those who practice martial arts likely know the concept quite well.
 Martial arts and fitness sessions often include a ten to twenty-minute warm up phase that is complete, working out all muscles.
 Let me tell you two stories about this.

 The ritual, the creation of the habit, is the hard part.
 Remember: we all know better than we actually live by.
-But for those with the courage to live by it, physical conditioning suggests a high payoff when it comes to retaining fitness over time.
+But for those with the courage to live by it, as Robert Marchand and William Frankland are showing us, physical conditioning suggests a high payoff when it comes to retaining fitness over time.